quidprobros/baphomet/README.md

 ````

+2018/02/24
+===
+`Baphomet` will now warn you when you attempt to slay a daemon with file visiting clients, regardless of save status (re `--kill, --kill-all`).

 2018/01/27
 ===
 The options `-lv` and `-lvv` not longer work.
 Prefer `-v -l` and `-vv -l`, respectively, for the same results.